Dominic2000code/PythonCodeSnippets/readMe.md

-Some reusable python codes and some solutions to challenges
+Some reusable python codes, and some solutions to challenges